Pies & Tarts

 • Generously sprinkle the crisp topping over the prepared fruit.

-• Bake at 375°F (190°C) for roughly 40-45 minutes or until bubbling and golden brown.
+• Bake at 375°F (190°C) for 40 - 45 minutes or until the berry filling is bubbling and the top is golden brown.

 • Serve hot with vanilla ice cream.
 Store leftovers covered in the fridge for up to 3 days.